JainamGala02/notifications-react/README.md

-# React Application to send notifications to an andriod or IOS device using Firebase.
+# React Application to send notifications to an android or IOS device using Firebase.

 Send real-time notifications to mobile devices using firebase.